GabrielFrigo4/SDL-Sharp/README.md

 |to use openGL, you need to initialize GLFunc.Import(SDL.GL_GetProcAddress);|

-not to repeat the GL for each function and struct, use the |using static SDL_Sharp.OpenGL.GL;|

 ///

 In SDL-Sharp Window, Renderer, Texture, Font and Music are pointers same as IntPtr